-AFRICAN AMERICAN LITERATURE 39 ‡ 0.5 Credit Five meetings per week
+AFRICAN AMERICAN LITERATURE 39 ‡

 COURSE DESCRIPTION: Following a chronological approach, this course covers the major fiction, nonfiction, poetry and drama of African American writers beginning with the antebellum period and ending with contemporary literature.
 Works by Douglass, Jacobs, Walker, Carmichael, Coates, Alexander are highlighted.
 Students are responsible for creative and expository writing in papers of some length.
 Strong motivation for independent work is required.
 Students will have to read two novels by Black authors in addition to coursework.
 Course requires completion of three essays: one a description of the horrors of slavery, another an analysis of the way racism functions in contemporary society and the last an analysis of individuals who have dedicated their lives to fighting for equality.